System Design Space

 Context

-An analytics dashboard quickly reveals how much UI depends on view-model aggregation, query orchestration, and typed cache layers.
+An analytics dashboard quickly reveals how much UI depends on view-model aggregation, query orchestration, and a typed cache layer.

 Open chapter